Wolox/react-chat-widget/README.md

 ## About

+This is a personal fork to maintain compatibility with React 18 and beyond.

-This project is maintained by [Martín Callegari](https://github.com/mcallegari10) and it was written by [Wolox](http://www.wolox.com.ar).
+This project was originally authored by [Martín Callegari](https://github.com/mcallegari10) and it was written by [Wolox](http://www.wolox.com.ar).

 ![Wolox](https://raw.githubusercontent.com/Wolox/press-kit/master/logos/logo_banner.png)